 Our visit will include a train ride to the upper lakes, an hour and a half walk down to the middle lakes, a boat ride across the biggest lake, lunch, then another walk to the lower lakes and the Great Waterfall which tumbles down 256 feet into the Sastavci Hollow.

-Poreč, on the Istrian Peninsula, has a lovely waterfront setting, a charming old town with cobblestone streets and an attractive marina.
-We’ll spend our last three nights on tour here at Hotel Mauro.
+Rovinj, on the Istrian Peninsula, has a lovely waterfront setting, a charming old town with cobblestone streets and an attractive marina.
+We’ll spend our last three nights on tour here at the Grand Hotel Park.
 Included dinner.

 Pula‘s scenic location is at the southern end of the Istrian peninsula.
 The abundance of ancient Roman architecture, the main feature being the well-preserved and dominating Roman amphitheater right in the middle of the city, set against a sparkling sea makes a spectacular backdrop for our final day excursion.